-Soil and Water - assist farmers and urban residents with best practices involving soil and water conservation applications.
+Soil and Water - assist farmers and urban residents with soil and water conservation practices.

-Community Development - develop community leadership and capacity through asset based community development models such as the community gardening program, service on local boards and collaborative committees.
+Community Development - develop community leadership and capacity through asset based community development models such as the community gardening program.

 4-H Youth & Family Development - create an atmosphere of growth, best practices, and capacity building by embracing the Essential Elements of Positive Youth and Family Development.
-As of March 1, 2020, 4-H Youth Development Agents and staff were halted in their plans of programming with minors.
-It is unclear when programming will fully return with youth, ages 5-18, due to the COVID-19 pandemic.

-Soil and Water - provides educational support to the Soil and Water Conservation District, provides state cost share assistance to local farmers and urban residents for installation of Best Management Practices, and works to preserve the county's working farmland.
+Soil and Water - provides support to the Soil and Water Conservation District, provides state cost share assistance to local farmers and urban residents for installation of Best Management Practices, and works to preserve the county's working farmland.

-Economic Assistance - provides training and advice to improve farm profitability, sustainability and environmental quality; educates and assists urban horticulture clients, large field crop, small farmers and urban farmers.
+Economic Assistance - provides training and advice to improve farm profitability, sustainability and environmental quality; educates and assists urban horticulture clients.

-Family and Consumer Science - helps improve quality of living in the areas of food safety, preservation, nutrition and financial management, child development elder care, home management and indoor pest management.
+Home Economics - helps improve quality of living in the areas of food safety, preservation, nutrition and financial management.

-Community and Rural Development - teaches leadership and community development to build community through community gardens, service on local boards and presenting at community events in an effort to increase access to healthy, local food.
+Community Development - teaches leadership and community development to build community and through community gardens increases access to healthy, local food.